weishi10141993/waffles/docs/20_Scripts.md

 ## Obtain file paths

-Before starting using the decoders you may need to get the paths of the HDF5 files you want to decode.
-This first step is common for both decoders.
+Before starting with the analysis you may need to get the paths of the HDF5 files you want to use.
 To get this `rucio_path` you can find some tools listed below:
 * `get_protodunehd_files.sh`: this script return the filepaths of the input run if `rucio` is setup correctly (if not it tries and setup it per run).
 * `setup_rucio_*.sh`: scripts to setup the `rucio` environment variables in your terminal.
 After that you can produce all the paths you need without re-authenticating.
 * `get_rucio.py`: script that wraps the needed tools to save the paths of the HDF5 files you want to decode and move it to the shared `eos` folder.
 This script will ask for the run number and the number of files you want to get.
 The output will be a list of paths to the HDF5 files.
 Moreover, this scripts handles the runs that have already been moved to tape and are not available in the `eos` folder.
 In this case, the script will ask for the tape location `root://filepath/`.